-Figure 1 shows a high level functional view of the NitroView ESM.
-The NitroView ESM uses data acquired by NitroView Receiver and NitroGuard IPS devices to provide data for its correlation and analysis capabilities.
-Users access all NitroView ESM, NitroView Receiver and NitroGuard IPS devices via an encrypted HTTPS communication channel between their browser and the NitroView ESM's embedded web server.
-All communication between the NitroView ESM and the NitroView Receiver and NitroGuard IPS devices (i.e. Commands and data) uses an encrypted SSH connection.
-Data collection, correlation and analysis features are available for security events and network flows provided by a NitroGuard IPS device.
+Figure 1 shows a high level functional view of the NitroView ESMRCV.
+The NitroView ESMRCV uses data acquired by NitroGuard IPS devices and the NitroView ESMRCV embedded Receiver to provide data for its correlation and analysis capabilities.
+Users access all NitroView ESM and embedded Receiver functions, and NitroGuard IPS devices, via an encrypted HTTPS communication channel between their browser and the NitroView ESMRCV's embedded web server.
+All communication between the ESM and the embedded Receiver uses a TCP connection to 'localhost', 127.0.0.1.
+Data collection, correlation and analysis features are available for security events and network flows provided by external NitroGuard IPS devices and the embedded NitroView Receiver device.